Fiscal Sponsorship

 Does my art installation have a better chance of being funded if it's related to the theme?

 No. We welcome proposals for art installations that are related to the theme or not related to the theme.
-If your concept isn’t related to the theme, please don’t stretch to find a way to connect it to the theme.
+If your concept isn’t related to the theme, please don’t stretch to find a way to make it connect.

 Where can I find a full list of the questions on the LOI and full proposal, to understand what’s required in the application?